mimiro-io/datahub/DOCUMENTATION.md

 ### Triggers

 The triggers list can contain any number of trigger definitions.

+There are two types of triggers that can be used to schedule jobs:
+- `cron` periodically executes a job on a schedule
+- `onchange` executes a job when a monitored dataset changes.

+Additionally, a trigger configuration defines the mode of operation of the job:
+- `incremental` only processes changes that are new since the last run
+- `fullsync` processes all entities in the source dataset

 It can make sense to transfer small incremental updates with high frequency, while also having a daily fullsync defined in the same job.

+Triggers can be configured with an `onError` section, which defines how to handle sink errors in the job.
+There are two error handlers available:
+- `log` will log the error and continue with the next entity.
+  When the configured number of errors (`maxItems`) is reached, the job will stop and fail.
+  If no `maxItems` is configured, the default is to log all errors and continue.
+- `reRun` will re-run the entire job a number of times, with a delay between each retry.
+  If the job still fails after the configured number of runs, the job will stop and fail.
+  `reRun` can be configured with `maxRetries` and `retryDelay` to control the number of retries and the delay between retries.
+  When `maxRetries` is omitted in config, the default is 3 tries.
+The default `retryDelay` is 10 seconds.

 ### Examples